qmk/qmk_firmware/docs/newbs_getting_started.md

 ### ** Windows **

+#### Prerequisites

-You will need to install MSYS2, Git, and the QMK CLI.
+You will need to install MSYS2, Git and Python.
+Follow the installation instructions on https://www.msys2.org.

-Follow the installation instructions on the [MSYS2 homepage](http://www.msys2.org).
-Close any open MSYS terminals and open a new MinGW 64-bit terminal. **NOTE: This is *not* the same as the MSYS terminal that opens when installation is completed.**
+Once MSYS2 is installed, close any open MSYS terminals and open a new MinGW 64-bit terminal.

+!> **NOTE:** The MinGW 64-bit terminal is *not* the same as the MSYS terminal that opens when installation is completed.
+Your prompt should say "MINGW64" in purple text, rather than "MSYS".
+See [this page](https://www.msys2.org/wiki/MSYS2-introduction/#subsystems) for more information on the differences.

-Then, run the following:
+Then run the following command:

-    pacman --needed --noconfirm --disable-download-timeout -S git mingw-w64-x86_64-toolchain mingw-w64-x86_64-python3-pip python3 -m pip install qmk
+    pacman --needed --noconfirm --disable-download-timeout -S git mingw-w64-x86_64-toolchain mingw-w64-x86_64-python3-pip

+#### Installation

+Install the QMK CLI by running:

+    python3 -m pip install qmk

 ### ** macOS **

+QMK maintains a Homebrew tap and formula which will automatically install the CLI and all necessary dependencies.

+#### Prerequisites

 You will need to install Homebrew.
-Follow the instructions on the [Homebrew homepage](https://brew.sh).
+Follow the instructions on https://brew.sh.

-After Homebrew is installed run this command:
+#### Installation

+Install the QMK CLI by running:

     brew install qmk/qmk/qmk

-### ** Linux **
+### ** Linux/WSL **

+#### Prerequisites

 You will need to install Git and Python.
 It's very likely that you already have both, but if not, one of the following commands should install them: